Democratic senator says classified meeting with intel agency is canceled after Loomer's criticism

 Trump has downplayed Loomer's influence, but a growing list of administration officials have resigned or been dismissed following her criticism.

-They include former Food and Drug Administration vaccine chief Dr. Vinay Prasad, who announced his departure in August; Jen Easterly, former head of the Cybersecurity and Infrastructure Security Agency, who was dismissed from a post at the U.S. Military Academy; as well as Air Force Gen. Tim Haugh, former director of the NSA and the Pentagon's Cyber Command.
+They include Jen Easterly, former head of the Cybersecurity and Infrastructure Security Agency, who was dismissed from a post at the U.S. Military Academy, and Air Force Gen. Tim Haugh, former director of the NSA and the Pentagon's Cyber Command.

+Food and Drug Administration vaccine chief Dr. Vinay Prasad stepped down from his position following criticism from Loomer, but returned to the post a few weeks later.

 The State Department also announced last month that it would suspend all visitor visas for people from Gaza, pending a review, a day after Loomer posted videos on social media of children from Gaza arriving in the U.S. for medical treatment and questioned how they got visas.
 The administration announced a new, restrictive visa policy for Gaza this week.